sgreg/smuffy/README.md

 Copying manually some songs to a dedicated playlist is an option, sure, but I don't really want to make it a chore to enjoy music.

-To the rescue: The _Spotify Mix Unfcker_ to automatically copy all recently played songs to dedicated playlists
+To the rescue: smuffy!
+It will automatically copy all recently played songs to dedicated playlists

 ## What it does